emotion-analysis-project/SemEval2025-Task11/README.md

 - The emotion of someone else mentioned in the text.
 - Or **even** the true emotion of the speaker (which cannot be definitively known from just a short text snippet).

-We acknowledge the importance of this distinction as perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication.
+We acknowledge the importance of this distinction as perceived emotions can differ from actual emotions due to various factors such as cultural context, individual differences in emotional expression, and the limitations of text-based communication (Van Woensel and Nevil 2019, Wakerfield 2021).

 ## Languages